30 Summer Activities For Kids

 5. Create a backyard obstacle course.
 If you have jump ropes, bicycles, a swing set, balls, buckets, or any other backyard toys, you can create a giant obstacle course in your backyard for kids to run through.
 Time them and then see if they can beat their time.

 6. Go on a picnic.
 Have your children help you pack up goodies and find a fun spot to picnic.
 Many kids haven't had a meal outside of a dining room table before.

 7. Find a new park.
 I know in our town there are parks everywhere.
-Find a new one and play on the equipment.
-Go to a new park each week and write an article about the best parks in your town.
+Find a new one and explore.
+Go to a new park each week and write an article about the best parks in your town for a local website.